Caddie Woodlawn: Background

 Brink (1895–1981) was born and raised in Moscow, Idaho, in the Palouse region.
-Orphaned at age eight following her mother's suicide, she lived there with her widowed maternal grandmother and an unmarried aunt; The former had grown up on a farm in Wisconsin.
+Orphaned at age eight following her mother's suicide, she lived there with her widowed maternal grandmother and an unmarried aunt; the former had grown up on a farm in Wisconsin.
 In a preface to the later edition of Caddie Woodlawn, she said the books were partly based on the life of her grandmother, Caddie Woodhouse Watkins (1853–1940), and her siblings: older sister Clara, older brother Tom, younger brother Warren, younger sisters Hetty and Minnie, and baby brother Joe.

 The house where Caddie lived is now a historical site, about 12 mi south of Menomonie, Wisconsin.

 Critical reception

 Children's literature expert May Hill Arbuthnot says of Caddie Woodlawn, "this book is far less of a frontier story—settlers versus Indians—than it is the entertaining evolution of a tomboy.
-The fun Caddie gets out of life suggests the usefulness of this book in counteracting the overseriousness of most historical fiction."
-Kirkus Reviews said it provides "an authentic picture of life on a frontier farm when massacre was a real threat and when a livelihood, hardly earned, allowed for fun in natural outdoor things".
+The fun Caddie gets out of life suggests the usefulness of this book in counteracting the over-seriousness of most historical fiction."
+Kirkus Reviews said it provides "an authentic picture of life on a frontier farm when massacre was a real threat and when a livelihood, hardly earned, allowed for fun in natural outdoor things."
 It won the Newbery Medal in 1936.

 The book's portrayal of Native Americans has been criticized in more recent years.
 Debbie Reese, founder of the website American Indians in Children's Literature, shared her daughter's pained reaction to reading it in school in "Reflections on Caddie Woodlawn: Teaching about Stereotypes using Literature."

 Adaptations

 Brink transformed Caddie Woodlawn into a radio drama in 1945.

-In 1989, a made-for-television movie based on the book was directed by Giles Walker with teleplay by Joe Wisenfeld and Richard John Davis.
+In 1989, a made-for-television movie based on the book for WonderWorks was directed by Giles Walker with teleplay by Joe Wisenfeld and Richard John Davis.
 Emily Schulman portrayed Caddie.
 Several changes were made from the book, most notably moving the conflict between the settlers and Indians toward the end, and greatly increasing the role of Caddie's cousin, Annabelle.

 A musical, Caddie Woodlawn A Musical Adventure (The Caddie Woodlawn Musical), by Tom Shelton and Susan C. Hunter, Brink's granddaughter, was also based on the book.